HOTELS & STAY

 Visit Toy Train Rides & Services and check out the section under Regular DHR Toy Train services to know about the toy train, its timing and how to book the tickets.

 The toy train goes through a scenic route offering breathtaking views of the mountains and valleys.
 You will also experience the village life.
 The narrow gauge track has several zigzags and loops on the way to negotiate steep gradients.
-Check out the Toy Train Route to know about the journey and all the stations it passes through.
+Visit Toy Train Route to know about the journey and all the stations it passes through.

 1) Visit Bus/Taxi/Toy Train Fares For Darjeeling to know about fares for buses, private & shared taxis, shared jeeps and toy train etc from NJP/ Siliguri/ Bagdogra and up to Darjeeling.